SinazoD/HTML-CSS/README.md

 All html tags have some attributes with some default values Attributes are usually made up of two parts the name and the value, name="value".
-For example if you want to change the background color to red, your bgclor will be your name and value red
+For example if you want to change the background color to red, your bgclor will be your name and value red Aria Roles(Accessible Rich Internet Applicatiom) Defines a way to make web content and web applications more accessible to people with disabilities.
+Aria attributes are used or are added to the markup to better communicate control, names, roles and state information , with the aim of supporting people with disabilities that are using assistative technology usage.
+Unusul characters
+In html some characters are special due to their reserved roles in the markup language.
+Character entities represent special characters using entities for example &lt, for <.
+UTF-8 Encoding : use proper character encoding for your html document.
+Html navigation and linking
+Html links are also known as hyperlinks, they allow you to navigate from one web page to another or different sections within the same page.
+When we want to create a link we use the a element which stands for anchor.
+To do this we need a href attribute with a URL enclosed in quotes.
+Href stands for hypertext referencing.
+The most important attribute of the <a>element is the href attribute which indicates the links destination.
+Absolute URL contain the the full web address including the protocol, domain and path.They specify tha exact location of a resource on the internet
+Relative URL, are specified in relation to the current pages URL, they only include the path to the resource making their shorter
+URLs are often uses within the same Website to link the pages or resources within the site